-get complaints Finally we experienced con-runners.
+Finally we get complaints from experienced con-runners.
 Most of these are accurate.
 Many of them are also over the top given the seriousness of the problem that is being highlighted.
-It is entirely appropriate to point out shortcomings that could be improved.
-It quite another thing to scream "disaster" because some small element of the con did not work as well as it might.
-Kevin is of the view that it is a Worldcon runs miracle that any smoothly at all.
+It is entirely appropriate to point shortcomings that could be improved.
+It is quite another thing to scream "disaster" because some small element of the con did not work as well as it might.
+Kevin is of the view that it is a miracle that any Worldcon runs smoothly at all.
 For reasons that I will explain in the Backstory section, I think he's right.
 And given how badly organized the con was just 6 months out I think we dodged a whole machine gun full of bullets.